KamilErdogmus/RN-AI-Image-Generator/Readme.md

-# AI Image Generator in React Native-EXPO
+# AI Image Generator in React Native-Expo

 ## Description

-This is an AI Image Generator app built using React Native-EXPO.
+This is an AI Image Generator app built using React Native-Expo.
 The app allows users to generate AI images based on their input and includes several key features to enhance user experience:

 - Generate images in the most preferred sizes for various use cases.
 - Download the generated images to the device's local storage.